html5rocks/www.html5rocks.com/content/mobile/high-dpi/en/index.md

 (borrowed from [this StackOverflow question][detect-webp])

+[Modernizr][modernizr] ships with a similar check using `Modernizr.webp`.
 A better way of doing this is directly in CSS using the [image() function][css-image].
 So if you have a WebP image and JPEG fallback, you can write the following:

     #pic {
       background: image("foo.webp", "foo.jpg");